amirrajan/survivingtheappstore/manuscript/dev-logs-part-3.md

 After having over 25,000 reviews.
 I can make one conclusion about the UK App Store versus ever other country.
 People in the UK are mean.
 At least when it comes to games that are slow boil minimalist text base RPG's.
-I have received the most viseral responses, lowest 5 star ratings, and highest 1 star ratings from there.
+I have received the most visceral responses, lowest 5 star ratings, and highest 1 star ratings from there.

 Here is a list of "love/hate" ratings.
 Below is the number of 5 star